BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setting-up-the-editor.md

 ![VSCode Install Screenshot](../../_media/content/Tutorials/addon-in-editor.png){ width=60% }

 If this does not work for some reason go to the extensions view in VSCode (++ctrl+shift+x++) and search for `BetonQuest`.
-A full guide on extensions can be found <a href="https://code.visualstudio.com/docs/editor/extension-gallery" target="_blank">here</a>.
+A full guide on extensions can be found [here](https://code.visualstudio.com/docs/editor/extension-gallery).

 ## Usage